splintered-reality/py_trees_documentation/doc/software.rst

 * Check for existence of ``/dev/kobuki``
 * I'm wearing a colander, you should too

-If you're still having problems, refer to the :ref:`troubleshooting-section` pages on :ref:`troubleshooting-usb-section`.

 .. _drive-section:

 Checking the Version Info